-4-year-old child left on daycare bus
+4-year-old child left on daycare bus after it gets a flat tire in Tampa

-TAMPA - A 4-year-old girl was left behind in a daycare van after a flat tire caused everyone else to switch vehicles.
+TAMPA, Fla. - A 4-year-old girl was left behind in a daycare van after a flat tire caused everyone else to switch vehicles.

 Friday morning, Hillsborough County Sheriff's Office received a call saying a little girl had walked into the School District of Hillsborough County Transportation building looking lost.